vitabaks/postgresql_cluster/roles/update/README.md

 ## Plan:

+Note: About the expected downtime of the database during the update:

+When using load balancing for read-only traffic (the "Type A" and "Type C" schemes), zero downtime is expected (for read traffic), provided there is more than one replica in the cluster.
+For write traffic (to the Primary), the expected downtime is ~5 seconds.

 #### 1. PRE-UPDATE: Perform Pre-Checks
 - Test PostgreSQL DB Access
 - Make sure that physical replication is active